Osama-Abo-Bakr/Camelyon17-Breast-Cancer-Detection/README.md

 ## Overview

 This project aims to develop a breast cancer detection model using the Camelyon17 dataset.
-The dataset comprises histopathological images of breast cancer tissues, which we use to classify the images into cancerous and non-cancerous categories.
+The dataset comprises histopathological images of breast cancer tissues,which we use to classify the images into cancerous and non-cancerous categories.
 The project involves data exploration, model design, training, evaluation, and deployment.

 ## 1. Prerequisites